BraulioCasanas/CameraApp02/README.md

 CameraApp02
 ===========

-Vodeo capture using the Android framework
+Video capture using the Android framework